lydell/run-pty/README.md

 ## Credits

 - [microsoft/node-pty] does all the heavy lifting of running the commands.
 But it’s actually the fork [@lydell/node-pty] that is used.
-The only difference is that it has prebuilt binaries.
+The only difference is that it has a smaller npm package.
 - [apiel/run-screen] was the inspiration for this tool.

 ## License